 - land acknowledgement

 Every person featured is asked what their personal pronouns are.
 Why?
 Because gender identity is vastly beyond our binary concepts of what it means to be a “man” or “woman.”
 Examples of some personal pronouns: they/them, she/her, he/him.
 You don’t know how someone identifies just by looking at them, just as you can’t know someones story just by looking at them.
 We want to both normalize this practice and honor each other’s unique identities.
 Your discomfort with someone’s identity bears no importance on their lived experience.
 Land acknowledgement is also an important part of our practice.
 We are on colonized land, founded on the displacement of Indigenous people.
 Native land being stolen from its people is not a thing of the past, it is still happening to this day and we must acknowledge this in our conversations about land stewardship and conservation.
 We reject colonialist language like “crushing” miles and “conquering” peaks.
 Let the land crush and conquer YOU!
 Learn from the land.
-Lastly, the verbal image descriptions are for the visually impaired and can be found in the alt-text of each post.
+Lastly, the written image descriptions are for the visually impaired.

 Please consider donating to or sponsoring Unlikely Hikers to help the work along.